 Conclusion, answers to other tricky interview questions

-Skilled hiring managers should not ask you “what you can offer that others cannot”.
-They should have an ability to assess your strengths and weaknesses, and decide whether you are the right match for the job.
+Skilled hiring managers should not ask you “What can you offer us that other candidates can’t?”.
+They should have an ability to assess your strengths and weaknesses over the course of the interviews, and decide whether you are the right match for the job.

 But not all hiring managers are skilled, and some who are may still ask you the question.
 They try to assess your level of self confidence, and whether you have some humility in you.
 Think about it for a moment, check the sample answers once again, and pick one that fits you and your situation in the interviews.